AvianJay/TDCC_evote_helper/README.md

 # TDCC Helper Tool

-This repository provides tools to assist shareholders with the TDCC electronic voting process, including automated voting and screenshot features(currently only support Edge browzer).
+This repository provides tools to assist shareholders with the TDCC electronic voting process, including automated voting and screenshot features(currently only support Edge browser).

 ---